LesediM01/Retail-Sales/README.md

 # Bright TV Analytics Agent
 ## Project Overview
-This project demonstrates the use of a DAtabricks
+This project demonstrates the use of a Databricks Agent to analyse Bright TV viewership data.
+The agent answer natural language questions and provides insights into viewer demographics, viewing behaviour, and viewing trends.

 ## Dataset consists of viwer information such as:
 -User ID